mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 The Cardano node is responsible for broadcasting transactions to the Cardano network.

-Currently, we have a notional role of “Platform admin” to start/stop the Cardano node.
-In the real world, this would correspond to the admin of a light-wallet backend.
+In the real world, this would correspond to the node, provided by a light-wallet backend.
 Alternatively, for full decentralization, a user could in principle choose to run their own Cardano node, without a trusted intermediary.